Marco Casagrande: Third generation city

 [a] cross-over architectural manipulation of the collective sensuous intellect of a city.
 City is viewed as multi-dimensional sensitive energy-organism, a living environment.
 Urban acupuncture aims into a touch with this nature. and Sensitivity to understand the energy flows of the collective chi beneath the visual city and reacting on the hot-spots of this chi.
 Architecture is in the position to produce the acupuncture needles for the urban chi. and A weed will root into the smallest crack in the asphalt and eventually break the city.
 Urban acupuncture is the weed and the acupuncture point is the crack.
 The possibility of the impact is total, connecting human nature as part of nature.
 The theory opens the door for uncontrolled creativity and freedom.
 Each citizen is enabled to join the creative process, feel free to use city space for any purpose and develop his environment according to his will.
 The agents of the Third Generation City are sensitive citizens who feel the calling of a sustainable co-operation with the rest of the nature, sensitive citizen who are aware of the destruction that the insensitive modern machine is causing to nature including human nature.
 Urban acupuncture produces small-scale but socially catalytic interventions into the urban fabric.

-Architects’ and designers’ position about organic knowledge is tricky.
-We are not the ones who carry this collective genetic memory on, but we are in a better position to interpret and negotiate with it, step by step, like a shaman getting answers from the organic side.
-This can easily go very wrong, when architect starts copyrighting fragments of local knowledge under his ego.
-I guess often it would be enough to create a platform of accidents for the organic knowledge to surface, start cooking, and finding its own forms and dynamics.
-Design is not necessarily needed in here, and design should not replace reality – while organic knowledge is close to reality, nature.
+The relationship between architectural design and organic knowledge involves a separation of roles.
+While architects and designers do not naturally inherit or preserve collective cultural memory, their professional training allows them to interpret and negotiate these traditional insights.
+But conflicts car arise if an architect try to claim copyright over fragments of localized knowledge, prioritizing individual intellectual property over communal ownership.
+Instead of imposing rigid design structures, professionals can establish open platforms that allow organic knowledge to surface and develop its own forms.
+Formal design is not always required as organic knowledge functions as a direction reflection of realities.

 Casagrande's works have been selected three times to the Venice Architecture Biennale; years 2000, 2004 and 2006.